 Enjoying Missouri State Parks with Your Pet

 Responsible pet owners and their pets are welcome in Missouri state parks.
 As a courtesy to other visitors, it is recommended you bring no more than two dogs per campsite.
 This also helps reduce the impact on the natural resources and aids with noise control.
 By following current pet rules, a positive impression will be left for all pet owners and will ensure that this privilege continues.

 Senior and Disabled Citizens

 Citizens who are 65 years of age or older or persons with disabilities are entitled to a reduced camping fee.
-An official document such as a driver's license certifying proof of age or disability must be presented when registering.
-Please visit the Fees and Seasons page for additional information on discounts.
+An official document certifying proof of age or disability must be presented when registering.
+Please visit the Camping Fees page for additional information on discounts.

 Have you or your family camped in five different state parks or historic sites this year?
 If so, you may be eligible for a camper award.
 Camper verification cards are available at all state parks and historic sites.
 Ask park staff to indicate on the card that you stayed at their facility.
 (Remember to obey all the rules and regulations.)